Leon Warnerke: Early career

-Władysław Małachowski's dates and places of birth and death are unconfirmed.
+Malachowski and Theophilia (née Jakubowska).
+Whilst his date of birth is unconfirmed, sources have referred to 1827, 1830 and 1839.
+Małachowski, whilst using the name Warnerke, claimed to have been born in Weißkirchen in the Austrian Empire, on the 27 May 1837.
 He graduated from the Institute of Communication Engineers in St. Petersburg in 1859, then worked in Vilnius on the construction of the Petersburg-Warsaw Railway.
 In 1863 he joined the January Uprising and then became a member of the National Government in Vilnius.
 After the collapse of the uprising, the police, on the orders of general M. Murawjow, issued an arrest warrant for Małachowski with a reward of 10 thousand zlotys, as a result of which he was forced to flee the country.
 He escaped with his wife on board an English ship to Great Britain, carrying a false passport in the name of Warnerke.
 Around 1870, he settled with his wife and daughter in London, and under a changed name - Leon Warnerke, began research and design in the field of photography.
 He lived in both London and St Petersburg, establishing a factory, the "Photographic Laboratory Varnerke and Co.", St. Petersburg, at 31 Voznesensky Ave., which manufactured his photographic materials.